grislyeye/three-meet/pages/classes/cunning.md

 ## Swashbuckler

-With wit, flair, and fancy footwork you run rings around your opponents.
+With wit, flair, and fancy footwork, you run rings around your opponents.

 <p class="subheading">Cunning archetype</p>